distantForest/time_scheduler/documentation/ARCHITECTURE.md

 * **Tick pulse period** – This parameter can only be configured in the Platform Designer tool.
 * **Number of periods** – This parameter can only be configured in the Platform Designer tool.
 * **Initial period limit values** for each period – These parameters can be configured both in the Platform Designer tool and at runtime.

+The configuration scheme is shown in Table 2.

 <!-- | Parameter            | Description                                                             | Configured in:             | -->